Unexpected and unavoidable car accidents can result in injuries that last for years.

 - Make sure your car is roadworthy, brakes, lights, windscreen wipers.

-- Don’t use drugs, a mobile phone or drive while intoxicated.
+- Don’t use drugs, research suggest that you are twice as likely to have a serious accident whilst drug driving.
+Facing a charge ? speak with our drug driving solicitors.
+Do not use a mobile phone or drive while intoxicated.
 Don’t drive if medication or tiredness is likely to affect your driving.

 - Don’t give in to road rage!
 Always remain calm when driving.
 A few seconds added to your journey isn’t a problem.
 A crash with another angry driver is.